 I personally experienced the power of 100 percent commitment (and lack thereof!) when I wrestled with publishing my first book for two years.
 I was consulting and writing leadership articles, so I thought it might also be time to write a book.
 I went through all the motions, from working with agents to sending proposals to writers’ conferences, but I never seemed to turn the corner from being an aspiring writer to a published author.
 There always seemed to be an obstacle, although I now realize it was a result of my less-than-full commitment to my goal.

 One obstacle after another, for two years and counting.
 Then one day, I was at a client’s office.
 My defining moment of commitment came when I saw a big box filled with practical handbooks sitting on my client’s desk.

 I quickly flipped through one of them and jotted down the publisher’s name as I said to myself, “I can do this!”
 My moment of commitment turned into action, and with the incredibly gracious support of the publisher, I had my first book in print six months later.
 I was able to envision possibilities that I could only see through fully committed eyes.

 Our commitment to our teams can have the same transforming effect.
 Committed leadership inspires committed teams.

-Even with 100 percent commitment, however, leadership is not always a smooth flight.
-If we want to pilot our teams to full engagement, we have to understand we can’t just kick back in a comfy first class seat.
+Even with 100 percent commitment, leadership is not always a smooth flight.
+If we want to pilot our teams to full engagement, we must understand we can’t just kick back in a comfy first-class seat.
 Now we have responsibility for not only ourselves but also for the safety and success of our teams.
-Our teams are depending on us to set a good course, keep them posted on our progress and make smart decisions.
+Our teams depend on us to set a good course, keep them posted on our progress and make smart decisions.

 Jumping into the pilot’s seat brings many more responsibilities than privileges.
-But those who are defined by their 100 percent commitment reap the rewards of flying high above the rest!
+But those defined by their 100 percent commitment reap the rewards of flying high above the rest!